dataiku/dss-plugin-timeseries-forecast-legacy/README.md

 ## Roadmap

-- Evaluation recipe:
-     * For cross-validation strategy: error metrics at each step within the horizon
-- Prediction recipe:
-     * Add ability to get multiple model forecasts at the same time for ensembling
-     * Fan plot of confidence intervals within the horizon

-You can check current roadmap and log feature requests or issues on our [dedicated Github repository](https://github.com/dataiku/dss-plugin-time-series-forecast/issues).
+You can check out our current roadmap, log feature requests or bugs on the [issues page](https://github.com/dataiku/dss-plugin-time-series-forecast/issues).

 ## Advanced Usages